digital-blueprint/webapppassword/README.md

 The setting is both used for the origin of the CORS headers for the WebDAV/CalDAV requests and for the referrer check whether we want to generate a temporary app password.

-Alos you can configure in the same way the files sharing part.
+Also, you can configure in the same way the files sharing part.

 `'webapppassword.files_sharing_origins' => ['https://example.com'],` - array of allowed files sharing api origins